rharris-nitro/pythonExercise1/docs/how-to-git.md

   - merge --- Join two or more development histories together
   - rebase --- eapply commits on top of another base tip
   - reset --- Reset current HEAD to the specified state
+  - revert --- Does the opposite of a specific commit
   - switch --- Switch branches
   - tag --- Create, list, delete or verify a tag object signed with GPG